BitaiOliver/EncrypTHOR/README.md

 # EncrypTHOR
-Encrypthor is an application which can encrypt/decrypt text file using AES and RSA.
+EncrypTHOR is an application which can encrypt/decrypt text file using AES and RSA.